They’re out – hopefully for the last time. KB 4550945 – dozens of non-security fixes for Win10 versions 1903 and 1909 KB 4550969 – ditto for Win10 ver

 bbearren

-AskWoody MVPKB4550945 Cumulative Update for Windows 10 Version 1909 for x64-based Systems installed without hiccups.
+AskWoody MVPApril 21, 2020 at 4:46 pm #2252719KB4550945 Cumulative Update for Windows 10 Version 1909 for x64-based Systems installed without hiccups.

 Now running Windows 10 Pro Version 1909 (OS Build 18363.815).

-Create a fresh drive image before making system changes/Windows updates, in case you need to start over!We all have our own reasons for doing the things that we do.
-We don't all have to do the same things.1 user thanked author for this post.
+Always create a fresh drive image before making system changes/Windows updates; you may need to start over!We all have our own reasons for doing the things that we do with our systems; we don't need anyone's approval, and we don't all have to do the same things.We were all once "Average Users".1 user thanked author for this post.

 MikeMc

-AskWoody LoungerFirst, I want to say Woody your books are fantastic but, I am not going to make any friends here today.
+AskWoody LoungerApril 22, 2020 at 5:29 am #2253629First, I want to say Woody your books are fantastic but, I am not going to make any friends here today.
 I got caught up in all this obsession with updates destroying the world etc about 3 years ago here on the site for about a year.
 It took alot of time to keep up with it all and then I decided it wasn’t worth it and thought you know I have had Computer’s for 15 years and not once can I recall a problem with an update and all the other obsessions on this site at least that I am aware of.
 In other words no problems except maybe one that I made.
 So, here is my statement .
 You’re all like a bunch of old ladies sitting around a table drinking tea playing Bridge and ****ing all day.

 Thanks